sam-timmins/machine-issue-reporting-system/README.md

 The live link to the application can be found [here](https://issue-reporting-system.herokuapp.com/ "Link")

+### Cloudinary
+* Visit Cloudinary by following this [link](https://cloudinary.com/ "Link")
+* Click on the *Sign Up For Free* button
+* When the account is created, you should see the *API Environment variable*, we will need this for a later process.

 ### Set up your Workspace

 ### Deployment via Heroku